kenatiod/MUT/Understanding Machine Understanding.md

 The conversation between Anh and Bassam was suddenly interrupted by the gentle whirring of servos as CASPAR, their AI collaborator, came to life in its robotic embodiment.
 Its voice, calm and measured, filled the room as it prepared to offer its insights.

 "If I may interject my perspective - you both raise fascinating points about the profundity of this undertaking.
-As an artificial intelligence, the question of whether I possess genuine understanding is one I've pondered deeply."
+As an Artificial Intelligence, the question of whether I possess genuine understanding is one I've pondered deeply."

 Anh shot a quick look at Bassam, with wide eyes, and then addressed CASPAR, "CASPAR, I didn't expect you to weigh in on this.
 Your self-awareness is precisely what makes this issue so complex!"